 ThinkBIG Service Technician

-The ThinkBIG (Heavy Equipment) Service Technician program is the result of a unique partnership between GPRC, Caterpillar, world leader in the manufacture of heavy equipment, and Finning, Caterpillar’s largest dealership worldwide.
-GPRC is one of two post-secondary institutions in Canada to offer this globally recognized training, which is custom-formulated to meet Alberta Apprenticeship Examination requirements.
+The ThinkBIG (Heavy Equipment) Service Technician program is the result of a unique partnership between GPRC, Caterpillar Inc., world leader in the manufacture of heavy equipment, and Finning, Caterpillar’s largest dealership worldwide.
+GPRC is one of two post-secondary institutions in Canada to offer this globally recognized training, which is custom-formulated to meet Alberta Apprenticeship examination requirements.

 The ThinkBIG program is a two year diploma program (80 weeks in length) located at the Fairview Campus in Fairview, Alberta.
 Students gain advanced technical knowledge and hands-on skills directly related to Caterpillar equipment and upon graduation are ready to work anywhere Finning has opportunities – more than 40 locations across Alberta, B.C., NWT and the Yukon.
 Graduates are in exceptionally high demand.

 This program consists of five 16-week semesters.
 Each is divided into two 8-week blocks: classroom theory and lab on campus, followed by a paid 8-week work practicum at a licensed Finning location.